 Security hardening for activation and validation

-Activation (the process of getting the Windows license state) and validation (the process of validating that the system is not pirated using known hacks) are more integrated into Windows 8 so that Windows can verify that a PC is running a genuine version from day one.
+Activation (the process of getting the Windows license state) and validation (the process of validating that the system isn’t pirated using known hacks) are more integrated into Windows 8 so that Windows can verify that a PC is running a genuine version from day one.
 Users can then also have confidence that their PCs will always be genuine.

-The licensing files and APIs and notification distribution mechanisms are also more secure, and the number of Windows apps that create genuine events has increased.
+The licensing files, APIs, and notification distribution mechanisms are also more secure, and the number of Windows apps that create genuine events has increased.

 The hardware ID on a PC that the Windows software license is bound to is also secure.

 Critical error handling